laurakcleve/terrain-blog/content/blog/water-effects-prototype/index.md

 This is the same painting process we used on our cave tiles; it matches okay, but the difference in texture here does make it stand out from the tiles quite a bit.

 It's finally time to pour the resin.
-I used the Acrylic Water Kit from SimpleStyle, the same stuff used in this [Black Magic Craft water effects tutorial](https://www.youtube.com/watch?v=9ZthDfZoxt4).
+I used the Acrylic Water Kit from SimpleStyle, the same stuff used in this <a href="https://www.youtube.com/watch?v=9ZthDfZoxt4" target="_blank" rel="noopener noreferrer">Black Magic Craft water effects tutorial</a>.

 ![Resin 1](resin-1.jpg)